boltops-tools/ufo/docs/_includes/cfn-customize.md

 ...
 ```

-In this way, you can customize and override any property associated with any resource created the ufo CloudFormation stack.
+In this way, you can customize and override any properties associated with resources created by the ufo CloudFormation stack.

 Here's a list of the resources in the [cfn/stack.yml](https://github.com/tongueroo/ufo/blob/master/lib/cfn/stack.yml) that you can customize: